AmaDeAlwis/w1898943_FYP/README.md

 Project overview

 This project focuses on predicting survival probabilities for breast cancer patients using machine learning and deep learning models.
 The study utilizes the METABRIC dataset, which includes treatment types and gene expression data.
-The predictions aim to provide patients with survival probabilities.

 Models used
 The following models were implemented partially to predict survival probabilities